Tom Brady changes course, announces he will return to Buccaneers for 2022 NFL season

 Brady is under contract to the Buccaneers through the 2022 season.
 He is to make $27.3 million for what will be his third season with Tampa Bay after 20 seasons — and six Super Bowl triumphs — with the New England Patriots.

+Brady remains under contract to the Buccaneers for the 2022 season.
+He will be in his third season with the Buccaneers after 20 seasons—and six Super Bowl triumphs—with the New England Patriots.

-The Buccaneers had not replaced Brady as their starter at quarterback, and team officials had said they would leave open the possibility of a return by Brad.
+The Buccaneers had not replaced Brady as their starter at quarterback, and team officials had said they would leave open the possibility of a return by Brady.

 “He’s baaackkkk,” the team wrote Sunday on its Twitter account, soon after Brady’s announcement.

 Brady led the NFL in passing attempts, completions, passing yards and touchdown passes last season.
 The Buccaneers went 13-4 during the regular season but lost to the Los Angeles Rams in the divisional round of the NFC playoffs.
-They’d won the Super Bowl in the 2020 season in Brady’s first season with the Buccaneers after leaving the Patriots in free agency.
+They won the Super Bowl in the 2020 season — Brady’s first season with the Buccaneers after leaving the Patriots in free agency.

 He's baaackkkk 😏 pic.twitter.com/TWvTT4E95E— Tampa Bay Buccaneers (@Buccaneers) March 13, 2022

 Brady turns 45 in August.
-He’s often spoken of playing to age 45 or perhaps beyond.
+He has often spoken of playing to age 45 or perhaps beyond.
 But retirement speculation increased as the Buccaneers’ season neared its conclusion.
-Three days before his retirement announcement, Brady’s health and wellness company announced that he was done playing, then backtracked.
+Three days before his retirement announcement, Brady’s health and wellness company announced he was done playing, then backtracked.

 Now Brady has followed the same pattern, announcing his un-retirement 40 days after announcing his retirement.